Skip to content

 30-day stabilizationProduction is the start of the relationship, not the end.

-We say no to roughly two of every three projects we get applications for.
+We turn down plenty of the projects we get applications for.
 When we do:

 • You hear within 48 hours.
 No three-week silences.

 • You hear why.
 Specifically — not “not the right fit at this time.”
-Maybe the work is outside our specialty, maybe the budget is below the floor, maybe the timeline is unrealistic.
+Maybe the work is outside our specialty, maybe the timeline is unrealistic, maybe it isn't the kind of build we're right for.
 Whatever it is, we tell you.

 • You get a referral if we have one.
 If we know a freelancer or studio that fits your shape better, we'll name them.
 We don't take referral fees.